Vendors Sought for St. Louis Riverfront 2022

 Looking to sell unique merchandise, souvenirs and gifts, or a tasty menu of food and beverage offerings in an area where 2.5 million people visit each year?
 Or maybe you want to rent out recreational equipment or run programs and experiences like tours?
 Vendors are currently being sought to enhance and enliven the St. Louis Riverfront underneath the Gateway Arch.

-A request for bids is now available for entities wishing to have a seasonal presence on the St. Louis Riverfront from mid-May to September 7, 2020.
-Four of ten dedicated spaces are available on Leonor K. Sullivan Boulevard below the Gateway Arch.
+A request for bids is now available for entities wishing to have a seasonal presence on the St. Louis Riverfront from mid-May to September, 2022.
+There are ten dedicated spaces are available on Leonor K. Sullivan Boulevard below the Gateway Arch.